-Starting to produce our own material has unlocked a great world of unusual varieties that were previously unavailable to us in the cut flower market.
+Starting to grow our own flowers has unlocked a great world of unusual varieties that were previously unavailable to us in the cut flower market.
 If you’ve gardened, you know that the way flowers grow in nature is very different from the way they are produced for the flower trade.
 They are softer, more varied — they are beautifully imperfect as opposed to rigidly straight.
 Having this place to experiment with growing has plunged us even deeper into our roles as floral designers.
-The possibilities for creating beautiful things fold out in front of us infinitely here.
+The possibilities for creating beautiful things fold out infinitely in front of us here.

 It’s called The Farm at Worlds End.